-It can help to know what exactly your bone marrow does.
 All blood cells in a healthy person are made in the bone marrow.
-It is the soft spongy tissue that fills the centre of your long bones.
+Bone marrow is the soft spongy tissue that fills the centre of your long bones.
 The earliest and most basic type of cells in your bone marrow are called stem cells.
-They develop and mature into red blood cells, white blood cells and platelets.
+These immature cells develop into red blood cells, white blood cells and platelets.

-- Red blood cells carry oxygen to all the tissues in your body. - White blood cells are involved in fighting infection. - Platelets are involved in blood clotting.
+- Red blood cells carry oxygen to all the tissues in your body. - White blood cells are involved in fighting infection. - Platelets are involved in blood clotting, which stops bleeding.